Toko · Consistency reference

 Showing 1–48 of 158 staged

 10Inventory — paused & populated (flexible)Paused, so editable.
 Filter by collection and rarity tier; the grid mirrors the Minted-token management cards.
-Flexible inventory can also remove tokens — Select turns on per-card checkboxes and the bulk bar, and removing returns those tokens to their collections.
-(An Additive vendor shows Add only, no Select/Remove.)
+Flexible inventory can also remove tokens, by either route: the per-card ✕ removes that one token, and Select turns on per-card checkboxes and the bulk bar for several at once.
+Both return the tokens to their collections and both go through a confirm (frames 12 and 12 ·) — neither ever removes on the click itself.
+(An Additive vendor shows Add only: no Select, no bulk bar, and no per-card ✕.
+A Locked vendor has no edit affordances at all, and while the vendor is Running every remove control is disabled — see frame 09.)

 Studio/Project: Vault One/Vendors/Spring Launch/Inventory